 In block mode, the next measurement is started after the previous data has been transferred to the computer.
 This means that there will always be a (small) gap in between the measurements.
 In streaming mode, no data is missed.
 All successive data blocks can be connected to form one big measurement.

 A disadvantage of the streaming mode, is that the maximum measurement speed depends on the data transfer rate from the instrument to the computer, and on the overall system performance.
+Also, in streaming mode, triggering is not available.
+Measurements are started and stopped manually.

 By default, most TiePie engineering measuring instruments work in scope or block mode.
 There are several ways to set an instrument's mode to stream.